 Rush Homes’ properties meet the needs of people with disabilities.
 Most of our homes are fully accessible for people who use a wheelchair, meaning they can get in their front door, access all parts of the home, take a shower, and cook a meal because the home is built with accessibility as the first priority.

 Rents are affordable.
 Rush Homes accepts Housing Choice Vouchers (Section 8 vouchers) which subsidize rents so residents pay only 30% of their income toward rent and utilities.

 Rush Homes acts as a concerned, advocate landlord.
-We work hard to understand the needs of tenants and we work with caretakers to meet those needs within our ability to do so.
+We work to understand the needs of tenants and we work with caretakers to meet those needs within our ability to do so.
 We go above and beyond typical landlord responsibilities with our Adopt-A- Home and other programs and by forming relationships with each of our tenants and their families.